resteasy/gRPCtoJakartaREST-archetype/README.md

  2. extra.classes: necessary entity / response classes not detected by the heuristic in `org.jboss.resteasy.grpc.protobuf.JavaToProtobufGenerator` in grpc-bridge

- 3. "inWildfly": "true" if and only if the gRPCtoJkRWS willl run in a version of WildFly supplied with the grpc subsystem.
+ 3. "inWildfly": "true" if and only if the gRPC bridge willl run in a version of WildFly supplied with the grpc subsystem.
 Defaults to "true".

 The "extra.classes" parameter has the syntax

-    (source-directory fully-qualified-name) [',' source-directory fully-qualified-name]*
+    (source-directory ':' fully-qualified-name) [',' source-directory ':' fully-qualified-name]*

 For example,

      mvn -Dservlet.name=org.jboss.resteasy.example.ExampleApp \
-         -Dextra.classes=/home/rsigal/tmp/grpc.050922/git.jaxrs.example.grpc/jaxrs.example/src/main/java:org.jboss.resteasy.example.CC7,/home/rsigal/tmp/grpc.050922/git.jaxrs.example.grpc/jaxrs.example/src/main/java:org.jboss.resteasy.example.CC6 \
+         -Dextra.classes=/home/bob/project/jakarta.rest.example.grpc/jakarta.rest.example/src/main/java:org.jboss.resteasy.example.CC7,/home/bob/project/jakarta.rest.example.grpc/jakarta.rest.example/src/main/java:org.jboss.resteasy.example.CC6 \
          clean install

-The gRPCtoJkRWS project will be populated as follows
+The gRPC bridge project will be populated as follows

  1. the src directory will be copied from the target project

- 2. src/main/proto will hold the `<generate-prefix>.proto` file
+ 2. src/main/proto will hold the `<generate-prefix>.proto` file (generated by `org.jboss.resteasy.grpc.protobuf.JavaToProtobufGenerator`)

  3. target/generated-sources/protobuf/java will hold `<generate-prefix>_proto.java`, compiled
     from `<generate-prefix>.proto`

  4. target/generated-sources/protobuf/grpc-java will hold the following generated classes:

-    A. `<generate-prefix>ServiceGrpc.java` (generated by the proto compiler gRPC plugin)
+    A. `<generate-prefix>ServiceGrpc.java` (generated by the gRPC plugin to the protobuf compiler)

-    B. `<generate-prefix>ServiceGrpcImpl.java` (generated by `org.jboss.resteasy.grpc.JaxrsImplBaseExtender`)
+    B. `<generate-prefix>ServiceGrpcImpl.java` (generated by `org.jboss.resteasy.grpc.ServiceGrpcExtender`)

     C. `<generate-prefix>_JavabufTranslator.java` (generated by `org.jboss.resteasy.grpc.protobuf.JavabufTranslatorGenerator`)